kylereicks/picturefill.js.wp/README.md

 ###Errors and Warnings

-When using Picturefill.WP with your website, you may ocasionaly notice a warning very much like the following:
+When using Picturefill.WP with your website, you may occasionally notice a warning very much like the following:

 ```php
 [Mon Jan 01 12:00:00 2000] [error] [client 999.999.99.99] PHP Warning: DOMDocument::loadHTML() [domdocument.loadhtml]: Unexpected end tag : a in Entity, line: 17 in /server/www/wp-content/plugins/picturefill/inc/class-model-picturefill-wp.php on line 20
 ```

-This error indicates impropperly formed HTML.
+This error indicates improperly formed HTML.
 In this case, the `Unexpected end tag : a` comes from nested links.
-If you are seeing errors like this on your WordPress site, you may want to consider implementing an [error logging](http://codex.wordpress.org/Editing_wp-config.php#Configure_Error_Logging) system, or alternitavly suppressing errors by adding `error_reporting(0);` and `@ini_set('display_errors', 0);` to `wp-config.php`.
+If you are seeing errors like this on your WordPress site, you may want to consider implementing an [error logging](http://codex.wordpress.org/Editing_wp-config.php#Configure_Error_Logging) system, or alternatively suppressing errors by adding `error_reporting(0);` and `@ini_set('display_errors', 0);` to `wp-config.php`.

 Extending Picturefill.WP
 ------------------------